-No, there are a number of properties that are not in the path of the VCS or in the 100-year floodplain that will be minimally impacted by the VCS.
-Examples include Process Construction and the strip mall containing Xtreme Sound, among others.
-However, temporary or permanent easements on these properties may be needed.
+No, there are a number of properties that can remain, as they are not in the path of the Lick Run Greenway or in the 100-year floodplain.
+Examples include Family Dollar and the strip mall containing Xtreme Sound, among others.

-17. How many historic buildings will be affected by the VCS?
+17. How many historic buildings will be affected by the Lick Run Greenway?